freakent/dbus-mqtt-devices/README.md

 ### Topic Path
-To help simplify client code further, a "topic path" collection is returned in the `device/<device>/DBus` message, removing the need for the client to have to build this topic path string. for example:
+To help simplify client code further, a "topic path" collection is returned in the `device/<device>/DBus` message obtained during device registration, removing the need for the client to have to build this topic path string. for example:

 if a device known as "venusnr", with a temperature service known as "temp01" were to publish the following payload to `device/venusnr/Status`